KRFOSS/kali-docs/arm/pinebook/index.md

 ## Kali on the Pinebook eMMC - User Instructions

-If you want to install Kali on your Pinebook's eMMC, there are 2 different ways to do so.
+If you want to install Kali on your Pinebook's eMMC module, there are 2 different ways to do so.

 If you have the [USB adapter for eMMC module](https://pine64.com/product/usb-adapter-for-emmc-module/?v=0446c16e2e66) then you can simply follow the same steps as you would for the microSD card.

 If you do not have the USB adapter for eMMC module, you can use a bootable microSD card to write the Kali image to eMMC.
 The instructions are similar to the microSD card, and as with above, we need to make sure that we have the correct device.
 The easiest way to tell which device you want to use, is look in /dev at the `mmcblkX` devices.
 The device that has a `boot0` and `boot1` is the eMMC.
 For example, if `/dev/mmcblk1boot0` exists it would mean that we want to use `/dev/mmcblk1` as our device.
 One important difference is that we **do** need to include the number of the device, unlike above when using `sdb`.

 {{% notice info %}}
-This process will wipe out your eMMC.
-If you choose the wrong storage device, you may wipe out your microSD card.
+This process will wipe out your eMMC module.
+If you choose the wrong storage device, you may wipe out your computers hard disk or microSD card.
 {{% /notice %}}

 ```console
 $ xzcat kali-linux-$version-pinebook.img.xz | sudo dd of=/dev/mmcblk1 bs=4M status=progress
 ```

+This process can take a while, depending on your PC, your eMMC's speed, and the size of the Kali Linux image.

+Once the _dd_ operation is complete, boot up the Pinebook with the eMMC plugged in.

+You should be able to [log in to Kali](/docs/introduction/default-credentials/).

 ## Kali on the Pinebook - Image Customization